taustation-fan/players-guide/taustation.md

 attempt some tasks.
 Each success adds up to your career experience, and each failure subtracts some amount.

-Each night at GCT 0/0 (which coincides with midnight UTC), the number of days you spent in a career rank increases.
+Each night at GCT 0/0 (which coincides with midnight in CET, or UTC+1), the number of days you spent in a career rank increases.
 Once your career experience is high enough (whatever that means) *and* you have spent enough days in the current career rank, you are promoted.
 (If you fail enough tasks, you can also be demoted again).
 Also at midnight you receive your regular payments of bonds and credits, depending on your current career level.

+The minimum number of career tasks increases exponentially: you can get promoted after 2 days in career level 1, after 4 days in level 2, 8 days in level 3 etc., all the way up to 128 days in level 7.

 Career tasks use up 20% of the affected stat, and 5% focus.
 On success, you get a bonus in credits, which is the primary source of most player's